 Rays' Ji-Man Choi: Sitting versus lefty

-Choi is out of the lineup for Sunday's game against the Red Sox, Marc Topkin of the Tampa Bay Times reports.
+Choi is out of the lineup for Friday's game against the Yankees, Juan Toribio of MLB.com reports.

-Along with fellow lefty-hitting lineup regulars Kevin Kiermaier and Austin Meadows, Choi will head to the bench with southpaw Eduardo Rodriguez on the bump for Boston.
-Choi, who also sat for the second game of Saturday's doubleheader, has gone 9-for-16 over his past five contests to lift his season average to .280.
+Choi takes a seat for the third straight game with southpaw CC Sabathia set to start for the Yankees.
+Yandy Diaz will start at first base and bat cleanup in his absence Friday.

 More News